Narseesaw/Narseesaw/README.md

 - 👋 Hi, I’m @Narseesaw.
 - 👀 I’m interested in Python and AI and ML.
-- 🌱 I’m currently learning some advanced PYTHON tutorials.
+- 🌱 I’m currently learning some advanced PYTHON and MATLAB tutorials.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Find me on instagram as "LiveCodeLearner".